 The soopolallie is a main part of a bear’s diet.
 During the months of August and September a grizzly bear can eat over 200,000 of these berries a day.
 Birds and other mammals also like this berry for food.

-The berries were used to make “ice cream” by whipping the berries and water into a froth.
-They were also eaten fresh or dried for use in syrup, as they are high in iron.
-They were mixed with buffalo meat to make pemmican, a traditional meat based food.
-Other parts of the plant and berries were also used for medicinal purposes.
+The berries are used to make “ice cream” by whipping the berries and water into a froth.
+They are also eaten fresh or dried for use in syrup, as they are high in iron.
+They can be mixed with buffalo meat to make pemmican, a traditional meat based food.
+Other parts of the plant and berries sre also used for medicinal purposes.

 Picking the berries of this shrub is restricted in some areas; however, it is still used to make jellies and ‘ice cream’ when it can be picked.